 Rank 2: Increases carrying capacity of Anti-Tank Mines by 2; increases carrying capacity of Anti-Personnel Mines by 1.

-For Utility Pouch to work, you need to unlock and equip the corresponding explosive in your utility slot.
+For Mine Carrier to work, you need to unlock and equip the corresponding explosive in your utility slot.
 Mine Carrier bonus does not depend on the rank of the explosive.

-For example, you can have a Rank 1 Tank Mines and Mine Carrier Rank 2 and carry three Tank Mines.
-With both of them at max rank, you can carry four Tank Mines total.
+For example, you can have a Rank 1 Tank Mines and Mine Carrier Rank 2 and carry four Tank Mines.
+With both of them at max rank, you can carry five Tank Mines total.

 Note, that you can only deploy the amount of explosive you carry with yourself.
 For example, if you have AP Mines Rank 2 and no Mine Carrier, you can place only two mines at a time.
 If you resupply at a terminal and try to place a new mine, the first one will disappear.

 Mine Carrier increases the maximum number of deployables you can have out at one time, as long as that suit slot is equipped during deployment.

 That means you can have fully ranked AP Mines (carry 2 mines) and wear a fully-ranked Mine Carrier (1 extra mine), place all 3 mines, remove Mine Carrier, and all 3 mines will remain.

 Rank 1: Increases carrying capacity of C-4 by 1.

 Rank 2: Increases carrying capacity of C-4 by 2.